 Not only that, but Designer also has a built-in isometric tool that allows you to transform objects to fit your grid lines:

 As of right now, Illustrator has nothing of the sort.
-So, if you’re someone who plans on creating a lot of isometric art, or anything else that relies heavily on the use of grids, then you’d be better off with Affinity Designer vs Illustrator.
+So, if you’re someone who plans on creating a lot of isometric art, or anything else that relies heavily on the use of grids, then you’d be better off with Affinity Designer over Adobe Illustrator.

 Illustrator has a much clunkier way of handling gradients.
 One end of the gradient is used for repositioning the gradient, whereas the other end is used for rotating and resizing it: